 Delivery in 8-12 weeks.

-Inspired by an early photograph of Nityananda in his teens, this sculpture shows the young yogi garlanded and sitting in meditation during the transition time from a boy named Ram...
+Inspired by an early photograph of Nityananda as a young man, this sculpture shows the him garlanded and sitting in meditation after the transition from a boy named Ram into the...

 Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda, sometimes referred to as the 'Lion of Ganeshpuri.'
 ‘Raj’ means ‘royal,’ and Muktananda exuded...

 Nityananda took Mahasamadhi (a conscious exit from this earthly life) in 1961 at the age of 65.
 Naturally assuming a thinner physical form in preparation for his journey, this sculpture shows...